WHO ARE WE?

-DR. REYNALDO ANDERSON, co-founder, executive and creative director
+DR. REYNALDO ANDERSON, co-founder, executive director

 Dr. Reynaldo Anderson currently serves as an Assistant Professor of Communcations and Chair of the Department of Humanities at Harris-Stowe State University.
 Anderson is also the chapter advisor for the NAACP.
 Dr. Anderson has published extensive research documenting the African American experience in the Communication Studies field and recently co-authored an essay on the topic of Afrofuturism and Kanye West in Quentin Tarantino’s Django Unchained.
 He is editor of the book Afrofuturism 2.0: The Rise of Astro-Blackness to be published spring 2015 by Lexington Books.
 He is a past chair of the Black Caucus of the National Communication Association.
 Also,

-MAIA “CROWN” WILLIAMS , co-founder, executive assistant (event planning, social media, exhibitions, film festival, vending)
+MAIA “CROWN” WILLIAMS , co-founder, executive coordinator

-Maia Williams, also known as “Crown”, is executive assistant to many different businesses, artists, and events in the Metro Detroit area.
-Crown is also CEO and founder of Amonyet Enterprises, Midwest Ethnic Convention for Comics and Arts (MECCAcon), MECCAcon International Film Festival, Cooking Ciphers, The Cutaway, Black Speculative Arts Movement (co.founder), and Crown’s Royalties.
-AMONYET ENTERPRISES is an executive assistant, event coordinating, and mass promotion company.
-Small Businesses, Events, Marketing, Authors, Musicians, Spoken Word/Poets, Artists, and more.
 “My main objective of everything I do is to strengthen, build, protect, and grow.
 I instill those in each and every business, event, and project that i sign my name next to.
 Our people will only rise when we learn to stand up.
 In order for our community to grow, we must BE a community.”
-Executive Assistant, Event Coordinator, Comic-Con organizer, Chef, Jeweler, and more, she is a ‘sistah’ with many crowns, and takes the size and fit of each one seriously.

 Quentin VerCetty, a.k.a.
 Di Astronautty, is that award winning, art making, chess playing, locs swinging, community building, wine sipping, chocolate loving, space traveling contemporary griot (storyteller) who knows no boundaries when it comes to his artistic expression.
 His work includes using the media of painting, illustration, graphic designing, 3D computer generated renderings like holography and animation, street murals, photography, spoken word poetry and West African Drumming.
 Currently the newly appointed art educator at the Art Gallery of Ontario,

-SHEREEN “ODD ONE” WEIR, Canadian Representative
+SHEREEN “ODD ONE” WEIR, BSAM Canada, executive coordinator

 Black woman she name!
 Her back BROAD and it broad fi a reason.

 Born in the very early 90s, Jamaican contemporary artist Kareen “OddOne” Weir is the Dancehall Queen loving, come-unity likkle Spanish Town girl who never see nuh other way of life but the one Jah did done carve out fi her in the Arts.
 Weir has been having a discourse on how it is she defines her empowerment in the Canadian space as a black female in the hopes that it will impact someone enough for them to look at their lives and experiences and raise, or answer, questions about their own personal empowerment.
 A visual storyteller in her own right,

-TIFFANY E. BARBER, Art Curator
+TIFFANY E. BARBER, BSAM Art Curator